Guaranteed clustering and biclustering via semidefinite programming: Proof of Theorem

-This section comprises a proof of Theorem~\ref{thm: biclustering recovery guarantee}.
-The proof of Theorem~\ref{T: weighted kdc results} is essentially identical to that of Theorem~\ref{thm: biclustering recovery guarantee}, although with slight modifications made to accomodate the different relaxation and exploit symmetry of the weight matrix $W$.
-A proof of Theorem~\ref{T: weighted kdc results} can be found in Appendix~\ref{App: WKDC proof}.
+This section comprises a proof of Theorem~\ref{T: weighted kdc results}.
+The proof of Theorem~\ref{thm: biclustering recovery guarantee} is essentially identical to that of Theorem~\ref{T: weighted kdc results}, although with some modifications made to accommodate the different relaxation and lack of symmetry of the weight matrix $W;$ an outline of the proof of Theorem~\ref{thm: biclustering recovery guarantee} is given in Section~\ref{sec: kdb proof}.